w3f/PSPs/PSPs/drafts/psp-6.md

 ]
 ```

+#### 1.3.3.7.
+HEX

+A string of varying size representing hexadecimal-encoded data.
+Contains a `0x` prefix to indicate the hexadecimal encoding.

+This type only includes the characters `[a-fA-F0-9]`.

 #### 1.3.3.6.
 HASH

 A string which represents a 32-byte, hexadecimal-encoded Blake2 hash.
 Contains a `0x` prefix to indicate the hexadecimal encoding.

-This type has 66 characters in total.
+This type has 66 characters in total and only includes the characters `[a-fA-F0-9]`, with the exception of the `0x` prefix.

-#### 1.3.3.7.
-HEX

-A string of varying size representing hexadecimal-encoded data.
-Contains a `0x` prefix to indicate the hexadecimal encoding.

 ## 1.4.
 JSON-PRC methods